chatox/networks-science-course/practicum/as03_pagerank.md

 1. The list of top-20 sites by PageRank
 1. The list of top-20 sites by No-spam-PageRank
-1. Your comment on the similarities/differences between the two lists above
+1. Your comment (1-2 paragraphs) on the similarities/differences between the two lists above
 1. The list of top-20 sites containing `.co.uk` by PageRank
 1. The list of top-20 sites containing `.co.uk` by No-spam-PageRank
-1. Your comment on the similarities/differences between the two lists above
+1. Your comment (1-2 paragraphs) on the similarities/differences between the two lists above
 1. The list of top-20 sites by spam gain
-1. Your comment on the list of sites by spam gain
+1. Your comment (1-2 paragraphs) on the list of sites by spam gain
+1. The list of top-20 sites by your variant of PageRank
+1. Your comment (1-2 paragraphs) on the list of top sites by your variant of PageRank

 The report should end with the following statement: **We hereby declare that, except for the code provided by the course instructors, all of our code, report, and figures were produced by ourselves.**